 January Term is a month-long period of study in January in which all academic departments offer innovative courses on campus, as well as study tours in other countries.
 The Physics and Astronomy Department has been extremely active in J-Term, offering courses to both majors and non-majors that display physics in many different, concrete ways.

 At Carthage, students are both encouraged and inspired to serve the community.
 The Carthage chapter of the Society of Physics Students performs outreach for Kenosha schools, teaching elementary, middle and high school students about science and physics.

-Students looking for work as lab assistants, supplemental instructors or department fellows should contact the department chair.
+Students looking for work on campus as lab assistants, supplemental instructors, or department fellows should contact the department chair.
 The department regularly hires supplemental instructors for introductory physics courses and lab assistants.